tzvetanmoev/GlobalWealth/docs/index.md

 These visualisations were created for [The CORE Project](http://www.core-econ.org/).
 CORE is an open-access, interactive ebook-based course for anyone interested in learning about the economy and economics.

 You can also explore similar interactive visualisations of global *income* inequality and global *carbon footprint* inequality in our companion websites:  [CORE Skyscraper 1: Exploring global income inequality](https://tzvetanmoev.github.io/core-skyscraper-1-income/) and [CORE Skyscraper 3: Exploring global carbon footprint inequality](https://tzvetanmoev.github.io/core-skyscraper-3-carbon/).

+## Download the data

+Before you access the WID data, please note two things.
+First, the population data in our dataset does not include the total population in each country but only the adult population (people aged 20 or more).
+Second, our data reports pretax wealth in 2011 USD PPP.
+Unfortunately, other similar datasets do not always use the same measure of wealth.

+Such differences in recording wealth and population explain why you might notice some discrepancies between our dataset and other sources.

+You can download the data here in <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-2-wealth/master/wid_wealth_usd21_wide.xlsx" download ="download"> xlsx </a> or <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-2-wealth/master/wid_wealth_usd21_wide.csv" download ="download"> csv </a> formats.

 ## Contact